 A Commission through the LSO Panufnik Scheme, this new work will be performed alongside 5 other new works in a public workshop.

-Written in collaboration with clarinetist Robbie Gardiner and the Zurich Hochschule's ICST institute, this work for the newly created SABRe bass clarinet will be premiered by Robbie in the University, with further performances in Paris, London and Manchester.
+Written in collaboration with clarinetist Robbie Gardiner and the Zurich Hochschule's ICST institute, this work for the newly created SABRe bass clarinet was premiered by Robbie in the University, with further performances in Paris, London and Manchester.

-ACM Ensemble.
-Part of the New Music North West Festival 2013.
+A collaborative project between 8 composers, performed by ACM Ensemble, as part of the New Music North West Festival 2013.

 Lontano Ensemble, directed by Odaline de la Martinez.